ashepper/shepperson-portfolio/abortioncrit.md

 # Visualizing Abortion Data
 On December 1, 2021, the [Supreme Court will hear a case](https://www.nytimes.com/2021/05/17/us/politics/supreme-court-roe-wade.html) challenging <i>Roe v.
 Wade</i>.
 With a pregnant person’s right to bodily autonomy on the line, it is vital that we are able to effectively communicate the long term effects of <i>Roe v.
 Wade</i> and abortion access in the United States.
 This means being able to gather and represent data in a way that is clear, intuitive, and appealing to the broader public.

-The graphic below, found in [this article from](https://www.economist.com/graphic-detail/2017/01/18/the-abortion-rate-in-america-falls-to-its-lowest-level-since-roe-v-wade) <i>The Economist</i>, attempts to depict the change abortion rates over time in the United States after Roe v.
-Wade.
+The graphic below, found in [this article from](https://www.economist.com/graphic-detail/2017/01/18/the-abortion-rate-in-america-falls-to-its-lowest-level-since-roe-v-wade) <i>The Economist</i>, attempts to depict the change in abortion rates over time in the United States after <i>Roe v.
+Wade</i>.
 We will walk through what is and is not working about this visualization, and create a version that more accurately and honestly depicts abortion trends in the United States after the 1973 landmark decision.
 ![image](/economist_snip.png)

 ## Critiquing the Visualization